spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-edx/README.md

 Final Assignment:
 * One attempt - For ALL questions

 Check your grades in the course at any time by clicking on the "Progress" tab.
+70% pass.

 ## Module 1: Introduction to Linux

 ### Module Introduction & Learning Objectives

-Introducing Linux and Unix
+Introducing Linux and Unix = done

 Linux Distributions